 University of York VSATs Course.
 This was a 1-week course, specialising in VSAT systems.
-It took place annually from 1990, latterly under the auspices of York EMC Services.
+It took place annually for many years from 1990, latterly under the auspices of York EMC Services.
 However, in recent years we have not run it as there has not been sufficient guaranteed demand.
 The format was specialist presentations given by practising experts from industry and acadaemia, and it was a 1-week course each March/April taking place at York, UK.
-If there is sufficient interest or demand, we would certainly consider resurrecting this event at York.
+If there is sufficient interest or demand, we could consider resurrecting this event at York.
 Please contact Tim Tozer.

 Shorter training courses have considerable value, and can be very cost-effective, although they do not accomplish as much as the longer ones above.
 These most likely operate on demand as bespoke courses, and can be delivered at a customer's premises anywhere in the world.
 The content, level, and emphasis can be adapted as required.

 2- or 3- day courses can be delivered by the University of York (likely through York EMC Services), with Tim Tozer as presenter.
 Please enquire for details or to discuss requirements.
 Here is a sample 'menu' of topics on which such training could be based.

 Similar short courses can also be provided through Lever Technologies, based in Leeds UK.
 From time to time they publish these as 'public schedule'; at the present time however, no specific dates are planned.